bigredwill/wsimons.com/src/pages/blog/2018-09-20-the-circle-mobile-app.md

 ![User poll with live updates.](/img/circle3.jpg)

+_Live updating user polls immerse the attendees in the experience._

 #### Submitting an app to the App Store

 Though the software engineering effort that went into building and supporting the app was huge, getting the app through the Apple app review process was immense.
 Because Apple takes quality control seriously, they don't just let anybody submit an app to the store.
 This was my first time submitting an application and I definitely underestimated the amount of documentation and details that were needed before an app would be OK'd.
 The hardest part was the least technical; I had to make a 30 second video and gathering around 30 screen shots to display in the app store.